|Associate Professor of Religion

 Address: Department of Religion

-I was awarded a grant from the Humboldt Foundation (Forschungsstipendium für erfahrene Wissenschaftler) and am currently spending the 2013-14 academic year at Ludwig-Maximilians-Universität in Munich, Germany, working on a book on giants in ancient Judaism.
+I was awarded a grant from the Humboldt Foundation (Forschungsstipendium für erfahrene Wissenschaftler) and spent the 2013-14 academic year at Ludwig-Maximilians-Universität in Munich, Germany, working on a book on giants in ancient Judaism.
 For an FSU story on this grant, click here.

 - 4QInstruction: A Commentary (Atlanta: Society of Biblical Literature, 2013).